 It’s not completely wrong to say that hair can be a reference to personality.
 If you’re a low maintenance person, you’d generally want a low maintenance hairstyle.
 If you’re the life of the party, chances are your hair will be something to call attention to.
 However, using a woman’s hair to create the adjectives that describe her is like reading one chapter of a book.
 It doesn’t tell the full story.

-The Biggest lesson learned from the Darling Social Experiment is that at the end of the day, your hair doesn’t define you.
+The Biggest lesson learned from the Darling Social Experiment is that at the end of the day, your hairstyles doesn’t define you.
 YOU define YOU.
 And you’re going to look cute while doing it.